-Stomach Virus Symptoms: Food Poisoning or Stomach Bug
+Stomach Virus Symptoms: Food Poisoning or Stomach Flu?

-Most people find it quite difficult to distinguish between whether or not they have food poisoning or a stomach bug.
-The two conditions have very similar stomach virus symptoms and can both be very serious health concerns if not handled with proper care.
-This hub will briefly outline the differences between food poisoning and a stomach bug -- while also highlighting some things you can do to alleviate the problems in your belly.
+Most people find it quite difficult to distinguish between whether or not they have food poisoning or a stomach flu.
+This is because the two conditions have very similar symptoms.
+Regardless of the condition, you should take the necessary precautions since they both can be very serious health concerns if not handled with proper care.

 Food Poisoning Stomach Virus Symptoms

-Conclusion: Is it food poisoning or a stomach bug?
+So is it food poisoning or stomach flu?

-You can also get your stool tested for contamination, but your doctor probably won’t advise for the test unless you specifically request it or if your condition is very serious.
+To know for sure, you could get your stool tested for contamination.
+Though, your doctor probably won’t advise for the test unless you specifically request it or if your condition is very serious.